Creating standout playgrounds to attract visitors

 5 recommendations for designing attractive public playgrounds

-3. Remember playground equipment for the youngest children (<5 years old).
+3. Remember playground equipment for the youngest children as most of the users were below 5 years.

 4. Make sure the playground has WOW factor.
 People will drive a long distance to visit an innovative playground.